 An action for breach of a contractual confidentiality requires there to be a contract in place.
 A contract is a specific type of legally binding agreement, and does not include other kinds of agreements, such as Memorandums of Understanding or deeds.

-If the agreement is not a contract or the confidentiality clause is not legally binding—for example, if the parties are still negotiating or the clause has expired—there can be no breach of contractual confidence.27
+If the agreement is not a contract or the confidentiality clause is not legally binding—for example, if the parties are still negotiating or the clause has expired—there can be no breach of contractual confidence.25

 It is also necessary to consider if there has been an exchange of consideration between the parties in relation to the contract.
-In the absence of some form of consideration, then a confidentiality clause will not be capable of supporting an obligation of confidence.28
+In the absence of some form of consideration, then a confidentiality clause will not be capable of supporting an obligation of confidence.26

 The confidentiality clause

+The contractual obligation of confidence will generally arise from the terms of a confidentiality clause contained in a written agreement.
 Decision makers will need to consider the information and the relevant confidentiality clause to determine if the clause applies, as some confidentiality clauses may be limited by subject matter, author, date, or other factors.
 Some confidentiality clauses may also exclude RTI from the clause's application; if so, release under the RTI Act cannot found an action for breach of contractual confidence.